 As remarked, hinge trust is a stance, which does not constitutively involve doxastic propositional attitudes.
 In particular, it does not constitutively involve the belief that something or someone will do what we trust them to do.
 Belief is rational only if backed up by reasons, but trust, at least hinge trust, is prior to the very possibility of offering reasons.
 This, however, is compatible with then (or sometimes) forming such a belief.
 For instance, if I trust that the floor will not disappear into the abyss, if I have the concepts necessary to consider the issue and I do consider the issue, I may form the belief that the floor will not disappear into the abyss and offer evidence in support of it.
 Or else, if I trust you to do something for me, if I have the concepts necessary to consider the issue and I do consider the issue, I may form the belief that you will do such-and-so for me, and support this with evidence.
 Yet these are beliefs afforded or made possible by trust and not themselves necessary or constitutive conditions for trust.

 What hinge trust brings to light is the Janus-faced nature of trust.
 On the one hand, it is characterized by a phenomenology of feeling secure and at ease with our both human and non-human environment.
 On the other, it is a stance that constitutively opens us up to the possibility of being let down.
 Far from being a problem, however, this just shows that this form of fragility is in fact a condition of our success as individuals and as a species.
 In this sense, hinge trust illuminates what it means to say that humans are a social species.
 For at the heart of our individual and collective success there is a reliance on others that allows us, as individuals and as a species, to acquire all necessary elements to forming beliefs and assessing them.
-To repeat it, we do not trust because it has proved successful.
+To repeat, we do not trust because it has proved successful.
 Rather, we do trust and that is what enables us to be successful.

 Being such a basic stance, for human beings trust is the default.
 Distrust, for us, is like illness with respect to health: it is not our “normal” condition, and it is acceptable or justified only when the initial conditions for trust have been systematically or egregiously infringed.
 Trust, therefore, has “ontological priority” over distrust (see Stern 2017) and it is axiologically superior to distrust.
 This explains why, as a stance, trust can be maintained in the face of counterevidence, at least to a reasonable degree.
 That is, it is not justified to move on to distrust if our faculties, other people, institutions, or our environmental conditions have betrayed us once or only on occasion, or if the trust has been broken on non-fundamental issues, or only in “abnormal” conditions.

 Trust, however, can be broken, and, when this happens, consequences can be disastrous.
 For turning to distrust can deeply affect the way people go through life and their being in the world.
 In fact, as a stance towards life, trust and distrust may be appealed to to mark the difference between the world of the “happy” and the world of the “unhappy” (Wittgenstein 1921, 6.43).
-Whereas the world of the happy is one of openness and ease with respect to others, the environment and even oneself, the world of the unhappy is one of closure, of insularity and lack of reliance on one’s own faculties.
+Whereas the world of the happy is one of openness and ease with respect to others, the environment, and even oneself, the world of the unhappy is one of closure, of insularity and lack of reliance on one’s own faculties.
 Distrust is therefore deeply dehumanizing.